Financial-Times/origami/README.md

 <!-- Drawer HTML as above this should include related content links (if any) and nav items-->

 ```

+## Migration guide

+### Migrating from v1.x.x to v2.x.x

+V2 bumps to the new major versions of o-header, o-colors, and o-typography.
+If you are using any of these components in your projects you will have bower conflicts that you need to resolve by upgrading those components too.
+V2 includes some minor visual changes, but these shouldn't be breaking changes for projects that include them.
 ----

 ## Contact